tazboyz16/Ubuntu-Server-Auto-Install/README.md

+**(Update/Upcoming 6/27/17)**  I will be updating Scripts and Programs to be installed under /opt due to less script edits plus easier location to access vs Admin home dir

 Take a look also to my mini plex server instructions / might create a auto install for it soon to
 https://github.com/tazboyz16/Ubuntu-Portable-PMS